Muscle Recovery: 8 Tips for a Faster Recovery after Sports

 1. Cool-down phase

-Always finish your training session with a short “cool-down phase”.
+Always finish your training session with a short “cool-down phase” for a faster recovery.
 In the last ten minutes, slow your pace down to recovery intensity.
 By doing this, your body slowly begins to return your metabolism and cardiovascular system back to normal.
 It also breaks up any accumulations and reduces the hyperacidity of the muscles.
 The reduced intensity of the last few minutes of training speeds up your body’s transition to the recovery phase.
 It also prevents your body from trying to remobilize too rapidly.

 2. Recover by stretching

 After each training session, complete a short and easy stretching program.
-This helps reduce any immediate tightness after running, and your muscles can already begin to get ready to perform again.
+This helps reduce any immediate tightness after running, so you can recover faster.
+Your muscles can already begin to get ready to perform again.
 Stretching also decreases muscle tension directly after your workout, and the muscles remain flexible.
 Stretching in the cool-down phase has a relaxing effect on your mind and body, which supports and accelerates the recovery process.

 3. Cold/warm baths (Kneipp method)